 Changed in version 6.1.1.8 of package base: Changed append-error to allow a pair of error strings.
-Changed in version 7.0.0.19: Added the #:use-places? argument.

 1.6 Compilation Manager Hook for Syntax Transformers

 Logs a message (see log-message) to the current logger at level 'info with the topic 'cm-accomplice.
 The message data is a file-dependency prefab structure type with two fields; the first field's value is file and the second field's value is #f (to indicate a non-module dependency).
 If the indirect? argument is true, the data is more specifically an instance of a file-dependency/options prefab structure type that is a subtype of file-dependency with one extra field: a hash table mapping 'indirect to #t.